First Nations in Canada

 European Colonial Settlements and the Fur Trade

 In the 1500s Europeans returned to the eastern shores of North America to establish settlements.
 By that time, many Europeans had heard from returning fishermen about the wealth of resources that the New World offered.
-Attracted by the Grand Banks' teeming cod stocks, Basque, Breton, Spanish, Portuguese, French, Irish and English fishermen had already made contact and traded with the Mik'maq and Maliseet peoples of the Eastern seaboard.
+Attracted by the Grand Banks' teeming cod stocks, Basque, Breton, Spanish, Portuguese, French, Irish and English fishermen had already made contact and traded with the Mik'maq, Maliseet and Passamaquoddy peoples of the Eastern seaboard.
 As they returned each summer to fish and dry-cure their catch, these fishermen developed an informal trade system with First Nations, exchanging European goods for furs.

 There was soon a network of competing colonies throughout the Americas as the various European powers pushed to expand their own wealth and influence in this New World.
 In North America, the British and the French quickly became the dominant powers.
 By the early 1600s the British had established several colonies and begun settlement on a large scale.
 The bases of France's North American empire were the colonies of Acadia in the Maritimes and New France in the St. Lawrence Valley.